LIBREhub/LIBREhub.github.io/_posts/2024-11-20-marcelo-andia.md

 ---
-title: November 20th - Sometimes more is not better.
+title: Sometimes more is not better.
 The case of medical imaging
 speaker: Marcelo Andia
 video:
 description: LIBRE_hub seminar